 6. Infinity – Surfers Paradise

-Infinity is an absolute mind blowing experience into a futuristic and spectacular maze-like world of wonder and fun.
-It is made up of around 20 multi-sensual environments where you’ll be transported into world altogether.
-This is certainly one of the more unusual things to do in the Gold Coast with the family.
+Infinity is an absolutely mind-blowing experience into a futuristic and spectacular maze-like world of wonder and fun.
+It is made up of around 20 multi-sensual environments where you’ll be transported into the world altogether.
+This is undoubtedly one of the more unusual things to do in the Gold Coast with the family.

 At the time of publishing tickets were $26.90 per adult and $17.90 per child with family passes being $75.90.
 However for discounted tickets, purchase through the Experience Oz website where tickets are $26.90 per adult, $17.90 per child and $75.90 for a family pass.
 Click here to buy your discounted tickets through the Experience Oz.